Social Justice and Community Action (Online Learning) MSc, PgDip (ICL), PgCert (ICL)

 We link to the latest information available.
 Please note that this may be for a previous academic year and should be considered indicative.

-This programme is designed for professionals working on social justice issues in diverse contexts, notably research and policy, grassroots practice, education, and for recent graduates who wish to gain the skills to enter the social justice field.
+This programme is ideal for professionals working on social justice issues in research and policy, grassroots practice and education.
+We also welcome recent graduates who wish to enter the social justice field.

-Students will acquire the skills applicable to social justice work in the public, third and private sectors.
-Graduates may find career opportunities, or opportunities for career advancement, in diverse contexts such as:
+Students will gain skills applicable to social justice work in the global public, third and private sectors.
+Graduates may find career opportunities, or opportunities for career advancement, in areas such as:

-- social research in non-governmental organisations or in the public/private sectors
+- social research, consultancy and monitoring, evaluation, accountability and learning (MEAL) in non-governmental organisations or in the public/private sectors

 A UK 2:1 honours degree or its international equivalent.